 What Hair Color Is Dominant?

-Blonde hair color has a small amount of eumelanin and pheomelanin.
+Blonde hair is a recessive trait and results from a lower concentration of eumelanin and pheomelanin pigments.
 Strawberry blonde consists of a high level of pheomelanin.
 The mutation of the single-nucleotide polymorphisms or the adenine guanine nucleotides represents a potential contributing factor to the blonde hair phenotype.

 White or Gray

-White hair does not have pheomelanin and eumelanin pigments.
-Patients with albinism, the rare skin pigment disorder, display white hair.
+White hair or gray hair does not have pheomelanin and eumelanin pigments.
+Patients with albinism, a rare skin pigment disorder, display white hair.
+Gray hair, on the other hand, results from a decrease in melanin production as we age, causing the hair to lose its natural color.